 Life-Threatening Skin Rashes (cont.)

-- Pemphigus vulgaris: Despite early treatment, 5%-15% of people with PV will die.
+- Pemphigus vulgaris: Despite early treatment, some people with PV will die.
 Delay in starting treatment makes death more likely.
 Many people require long-term steroid use to control the disease.

-- Stevens-Johnson syndrome: Those with SJS who receive treatment have a 90% chance of survival.
+- Stevens-Johnson syndrome: Those with SJS who receive treatment have a high chance of survival.

-- Toxic epidermal necrolysis: Even with treatment, 30%-50% of people with TEN have a very poor outlook and may die.
+- Toxic epidermal necrolysis: Even with treatment, a large percent of people with TEN have a very poor outlook and may die.

-- Toxic shock syndrome: With medical treatment, 92%-95% of people will recover.
+- Toxic shock syndrome: With medical treatment, most people will recover.

 Must Read Articles Related to Life-Threatening Skin Rashes

 The eMedicineHealth doctors ask about Life-Threatening Skin Rashes: